-- The school site is to be centrally located within the Secondary Plan Area such that the entire community is within a 1.6m walking radius of the school. - The school site is to have frontage on two roads. - The school site is not to be located adjacent to a stormwater management facility. - Locating a school adjacent to a park is encouraged. - Sidewalks are required on all streets adjacent to the school site.

-- On street parking is not permitted adjacent to the school site. - Pedestrian crossing are required to be clearly identified on the adjacent street network. - Traffic calming measures are required to be incorporated within the street network adjacent to the school. - On-street landscaping should not obscure site lines to the school site. - Landscape buffering and fencing is encouraged for all uses backing on to the school site.
+- The school site is to be centrally located within the Secondary Plan Area such that the entire community is within a 1.6 m walking radius of the school. - The school site is to have frontage on two roads, including at least 152 m on a collector road and not be located on a dead-end street. - The school site is not to be located closer than 152 m from any waterbody including, a stormwater management facility. - Locating a school adjacent to a park is encouraged. - Sidewalks are required on all streets adjacent to the school site.
+Pedestrian access to the site should be provided via sidewalks and pathways with minimal crossing of arterial roads. - On street parking is not permitted adjacent to the school site. - Pedestrian crossing are required to be clearly identified on the adjacent street network. - Traffic calming measures are required to be incorporated within the street network adjacent to the school.